ryanorsinger/learn-to-code-python-workshop/intro_to_python_for_data_science_handout.md

 2. Ask questions
 3. What you get out of this is a function of what you put into it
 4. Treat each other with excellence
 5. Try things out!
 Run code!
-Experiment with the tools!
+Experiment with the material!

 ### 6 things you will get from today's workshop
-1. A clear introduction to the Codeup experience
+1. An introduction to the Codeup experience
 2. Introduction to Python fundamentals
-3. Explanation of some mathematical concepts in terms of Python
+3. Explanation of some mathematical notation in terms of Python and English
 4. Intro to popular Python data science libraries and methods
 5. Instructional materials and your own copies of the prepared learning environments
 6. Time to practice with the material including guidance and support on exercises